garrandall/popular-music-data/tracks/you-don-t-have-to-love-me-monifah.md

 You don't have to love me anymore (you don't have to love me) No, no, no, no, no, no, no (anymore)
-You don't have to want me (you don't have to need me) Cuz baby, baby, cuz i've got love on my side
+You don't have to want me (you don't have to need me) Cuz baby, baby, cuz I've got love on my side
 And it's gonna be alright, yeah, yeah

 (you don't have to love me)
 You don't have to want me (anymore)
 You don't (you don't have to need me)
 You don't have to need me
-Cuz i've got love on my side
+Cuz I've got love on my side
-I've got love, i've got love, i've got love, i've got love Love me no, no, i've got love, i've got love, i've got love On my side
+I've got love, I've got love, I've got love, I've got love Love me no, no, I've got love, I've got love, I've got love On my side

 Ad lib until fade